Mountain irrigation and lawn at elevation in Colorado

 If you recorded mostly D answers

 Start with plant health care.
 When several woody plants look off at once, soil, pests, nutrition, and winter desiccation can overlap.
-Read plant health care and invite us for a property wide look instead of treating each symptom as a separate mystery.
+Read plant health care and April deer browse on high country hedges when chew lines mix with pale crowns.
+Invite a property-wide look instead of treating each symptom as a separate mystery.

 If your tally tied across letters